Attorneys fighting for your right to Fair Wages and Fair Treatment across California

 What if you could help a Sears employee in California collect unpaid wages?
 You’d want to do that, right?

 We need witnesses, if our case gets to trial.
 Tell your friends who work or worked at Sears in California to contact us.
 They might still get paid back wages.
 They need your help.
+Final Approval Granted in Class Action against KAG.
+See KAG webpage for details!

 (Recently Added Cases)